Install the latest version of Python on Linux

 3. Install dependencies

-If you use Ubuntu/Debian the corresponding dependencies are:
+I use Ubuntu, and the corresponding dependencies for the Debian system are:

-Attentive readers may have questions, how do you know that you depend on these installation packages?
-In fact, the README.rst file in the source code directory after Python decompression mentions the relevant dependency instructions.
+Careful readers may have questions, how do you know you depend on these installation packages?
+In fact, the README.rst file in the decompressed Python source code directory mentions relevant dependency instructions.
 It is a good habit to read the documentation before installing the software.
 As shown in the figure below, the link contains instructions for dependent packages.

 Python readme